-The mission of the Gamers Guild is to better serve the community of Grayson College with a variety of engaging activities.
+The mission of the Gamers Guild is to provide an engaging space for students interested in a variety of tabletop games.

 Grayson College History Club

 The mission of the Grayson College History Club is to promote interest and awareness of history within the Grayson College community and the County of Grayson through the use of historical films, lectures, outings, and other events.